Amor Layouni

-Amor Yonas Layouni (عمر وناس العيوني; born 3 October 1992) is a Tunisian professional footballer who plays as a forward or winger for Australian club Western Sydney Wanderers on loan from Norwegian club Vålerenga and the Tunisia national team.
+Amor Yonas Layouni (عمر وناس العيوني; born 3 October 1992) is a professional footballer who plays as a forward or left winger for Swedish club Häcken.
+Born in Sweden, he represents the Tunisia national team.

 Club career

 Layouni was born in Sweden.
 He made his senior debut for Elverum on 9 April 2017 against Tromsdalen; Elverum draw 1–1.
 He signed for Eliteserien side Bodø/Glimt in the summer on 2017.
 On 17 September 2019 Layouni signed for Egyptian side Pyramids FC on a three-year contract.

 On his debut for the Western Sydney Wanderers, Layouni scored the equalizer in the 5th minute of extra time to end the game at 4-4 against Adelaide United.

 International career

-Layouni was born in Sweden and is of Tunisian descent.
+Layouni was born in Sweden to a Tunisian father and Swedish mother.
 He debuted for the Tunisia national team in a 1–0 friendly win over Mauritania on 6 September 2019, scoring the game-winning goal.
 He was called up back to the Tunisia national team by head coach Jalel Kadri for their 2 friendly matches against Libya on 16 march 2023.